delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 The degree of a vertex is how many edges are connected to it.

-The degree of the graph is the maximum edges connected to a particualr vertex.
+The degree of the graph is the maximum edges connected to a particular vertex.
 In this graph the degree is 3, since vertex u has degree 3 and is the largest degree in the graph.

 ## Matrix Representation of Graphs

-An undirected graph can be represented by an adjanecy matrix.
+An undirected graph can be represented by an adjacency matrix.

 A matrix is like a vector or a set, it's a storage unit to store numbers in it.